Museums reviewed by parents: National Museum Cardiff

 Noah loved the snake expert quiz and was determined to answer all of the questions without help.
 He was truly surprised and fascinated by the things he learned.

 The colouring was a miss for him, and most older children would lose interest in this activity pretty fast.

 In the discovery room Noah spent a long time examining his finger under the microscope as it projected the image of very grubby fingernails onto a large television screen.
 The children will be fascinated but the adults will be horrified!

 The telescope in the discovery room is definitely a hit for KS2-KS3 kids.
 There is also an option to pick up an AR handset at the gift shop and explore the museum using high-tech gadgets (£10 per hour hire).
-We didn’t notice this until the end of our trip unfortunately, but Noah is very keen to come back and try it out another time.
+We didn’t notice this until the end of our trip, unfortunately, but Noah is very keen to come back and try it out another time.
 Check ahead to see if these are still available as they may have been removed to reduce the risk of transmitting COVID-19.